apcountryman/microlibrary/docs/dependencies.md

 A parent project supplied copy of avr-libcpp can be used instead of microlibrary's avr-libcpp submodule by setting the `MICROLIBRARY_USE_PARENT_PROJECT_AVRLIBCPP` option to `ON`.
+If a parent project supplied copy of avr-libcpp is used, avr-libcpp must be configured as
+follows:
+- `AVRLIBCPP_SUPPRESS_SFR_MACROS` must be `ON`

 ## GoogleTest